awsaba/xwingtmg2-inventory-rs/README.md

 ## Why does this exist

-1. I have over 800 pilot and upgrade cards that don't fit in a single organizer or box, so I need a way to more accurately count by type and restrictions to help me organize.
+1. My collection is far from complete, but I still have over 1100+ pilot and upgrade cards that don't fit in a single organizer or box, so I need a way to more accurately count by type and restrictions to help me organize.
 1. How do I get X if I don't have it?
+What am I actually missing out on if I don't pick up an expansion?
 1. List building tools are focused on the list building, so inventory management is a much lower priority for them.
 1. I also couldn't find anyone keeping an updated Excel template or anything else